-Washing the car can be a tedious chore for many Australian households, however holding a car wash fundraiser can transform the unpopular task of washing the car into a meaningful event that can help raise funds for a good cause.
+Washing the car can be a tedious chore for many Australian households, however, holding a car wash fundraiser can transform the unpopular task of washing the car into a meaningful event that can help raise funds for a good cause.

-Fundraising drives are only as successful as the ideas they are built upon, that’s why holding fundraiser that is based on doing a task for people that they don’t want to do is a no brainer!
+Fundraising drives are only as successful as the ideas they are built upon, that’s why holding a fundraiser that is based on doing a task for people that they don’t want to do themselves is a no brainer!
 Whilst holding a car wash fundraiser may sound simple to organise and run, you still need to consider a range of issues – such as council permits, safety issues, marketing, rostering, and environmental issues – before you get started.

 Here’s some food for thought to get you started…

 As with any other fundraiser, one of the most important aspects of a car wash fundraiser is the marketing of it.
 Getting publicity for your car wash is crucial to raising more money, and making use of public service announcements (PSAs) can be one great way of getting the word out.
 Many local radio stations in Australia give air time to public service announcements, and your fundraising group can take advantage of this to get free publicity for your car wash.

 Getting your PSA on the air is as simple as calling up your local radio station and asking to speak with the person who works in public relations or community service.
 They will normally ask you to provide text for the PSA, which should include all of the pertinent information regarding the details of the event.
 Beyond these details, you should try to keep the content of the PSA brief.